Yale-BIM/f21-assignments/assignment-2/README.md

     2. */robot_state_publisher:* [state_publisher](http://wiki.ros.org/robot_state_publisher) node which
     publishes the position of the joints of the robot to [tf](ros.org/wiki/tf).

     3. */motor_stopper:* node to safely send joint commands to the robot.
+By safe, we mean that the commands can be interrupted if desired.

 3. Use [rqt_graph](http://wiki.ros.org/rqt_graph) to visualize the